projectitis/tilemap/readme.md

 You can preview what your image will look like in each of the pixel formats using the script `preview.py`.
 See help below.

 ## Rendering
-Rendering the tiles is handled by the user (i.e. you write the code), or alternatively the mac library has built-in support for fast rendering full alpha-blended tilemaps in multiple color modes.
+Rendering the tiles is handled by the user (i.e. you write the code).
+Alternatively the mac library has built-in support for fast rendering full alpha-blended tilemaps in multiple color modes.
 The included header file `Bitmap.h` contains a full set of 'accessor' functions to read pixels from the tilemap in the correct format, and convert them for display in either RGB565 or RGB888 format (whichever your display system or graphics library uses).

 Following on from code example 1, this is how you would read a pixel from a tilemap.
 In this example, the tilemap data is stored as RGB565 format, and the user is reading it as RGB888 i.e. as individual 8-bit R, G and B components.
 ````